Hypatia's Files

 The Result File hy

-Whenever a calculation is performed (with a few exceptions), Hypatia writes the result to the file hy (no file extension).
+Whenever a calculation is performed (though there are exceptions), Hypatia writes the result to the file hy (no file extension).

-You can view the content of the file hy by entering the command HY.
+You can view the content of the file hy by entering the command HY, unless it has more than 40 lines or 4000 characters.

 The Recent Input Line File hyin